 - ¼ cup plain kombucha (click here to brew your own)

 - 2 tablespoons maple syrup (Find organic maple syrup here.)

-- 2 tablespoons walnut oil (Find it here).
+- 3 tablespoons roasted hazelnut oil (Find it here).

 - Core the apples and pears.
-Then slice the pears, apples and persimmon no thicker than ⅛ inch.
-A mandoline (like this one) makes slicing fruit evenly and thinly easy.
+Then slice the pears, apples and persimmon no thicker than ⅛ inch, using a mandoline (like this one) or very sharp knife.

-- Layer the pears, apples and persimmons on a serving dish, and scatter the pomegranate arils and cranberries over them.
+- Layer the pears, apples and persimmons on a serving dish, and scatter the pomegranate arils, chopped hazelnuts and fresh mint over them.

-- Whisk the kombucha, maple syrup, ginger and walnut oil together, then drizzle the vinaigrette over the fruit, and serve immediately.
+- Whisk the kombucha, maple syrup, ginger and roasted hazelnut oil together, then drizzle the vinaigrette over the fruit, and serve immediately.